-Didn’t this cart turn out fantastic???
-I’ve always wanted a little wooden cart to use as a display for all of the holidays.
-I can completely change the whole look the cart by simply changing out the seasonal decor!
+Didn’t this little peddler’s cart turn out fantastic???
+I’ve always wanted a cute wooden cart to use as a display for all of the holidays.
+It perfect because I can completely change the whole look by simply changing out the seasonal decor!

 (Click HERE for the full tutorial on how I put the Patriotic Front Porch display together)